tz1211/DS105L-Project-404-Not-Found/docs/index.md

 </tr>
 </tbody></table>

-* `MVP_count.csv` is designed to capture the number of time a player have won MVP and whether he has won it the previous year or previous 2 years.
+<code>MVP_count.csv</code> is designed to capture the number of time a player have won MVP and whether he has won it the previous year or previous 2 years.
 It is generally agreed upon that players who win their first MVP the previous year tend to win another MVP, whilst players who have won MVP 2 years in a row are highly unlikely to win a third one (sometimes termed "voter fatigue").
 This dataset is designed to capture the aspect of "voter fatigue".
 </details>